GyverLibs/microDS18B20/README_EN.md

+This is an automatic translation, may be incorrect in some places.
+See sources and examples!

 #microDS18B20
 Lightweight library for working with 1-Wire (OneWire) Dallas DS18B20 thermometers
 - Work with several sensors on one pin (addressing mode)